SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 1

 This covers communicable diseases as a category.
-The basic structure for both is *"communicable diseases"* + *action / action + epidemics/interventions*.
+The basic structure is *"communicable diseases"* + *action / action + epidemics/interventions*.
 The search terms here are difficult, as `communicable` will also find `non communicable`, thus this term is covered in its own phrase where a double `NOT` expression is used to remove publications mentioning non-communciable disease without also mentioning infectious, communicable and tropical diseases ("non communicable" seems to be the term causing the most problems; others, such as `non-infectious` seem to be used in papers about both, i.e. together with `infectious` - these are covered in phrase 2).
 This cuts the results for the last 5 years by about 75 %, compared to allowing "non-communicable" to be found.

 `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.